ebi-webcomponents/nightingale/README.md

 [protvista-interpro-track](packages/protvista-interpro-track): A specialisation of `protvista-track` to use in InterPro.
 Extends `protvista-track`.

+[protvista-datatable]((packages/protvista-datatable): an interactive table view of features.
+Can highlight/be highlighted by features from the `protvista-track`

 #### Data loading and adapters
 Most components use the [Proteins API](https://www.ebi.ac.uk/proteins/api/doc/)